NickG-Math/C4-Homology/README.md

 - Computes the product of these Euler and orientation classes and checks if it's a generator

-- Checks if the generator is also in our tables, sending out an error if not and
+- Checks the answer against our tables sending out an error message if not

 - Prints the answer in a form that looks like